Frequently Asked Questions

 The referee should be someone who is independent of your organisation but who knows about your group and its activities, and is aware of the subject of your grant application.

 What form of annual accounts are acceptable to VAF?

 The annual accounts submitted with your application should meet all the requirements of your organisation's regulators.
 For example, if your organisation is a charity the accounts must be acceptable to the Office of the Scottish Charity Regulator (OSCR).
 If your group has no regulator, for example it is not a charity or a company, the accounts should, as a minimum, show the:

 - Opening and closing bank and cash balances; and

 - Income and expenditure for the year and any surplus or deficit.

 The VAF application form asks for our organisations' annual income.

 What do you mean by annual income?

 Your organisation's annual income is the total amount of money your organisation received from whatever source over the last financial year.
 This will be the total income reported in your latest annual accounts.

-Are VAF training sessions and events only open to funded projects?
+Are VAF learning events only open to funded projects?